Do you need special educational support?

 Apply for support

-Your SPS-counsellor at UCPH applies for the support and/or aids that you have discussed during the interview.
-You will often recieve some forms that you have to fill out and send back to your SPS-counsellor.
+Your SPS counsellor at UCPH applies for the support and/or aids that you have discussed during the meeting.
+You will often recieve some forms that you have to fill out and send back to your SPS counsellor.

 3. 3